 Bucharest’s Old Town

 The Old Town is the old district of artisans and merchants that emerged around the Princely Court, back in the 16th century.
 The first Lipscani Lane, paved with wood, has recently been discovered at a depth of 3.30 meters below the current street level.
 Many of the streets are still named after the various craft guilds of the time, such as Blanari (“Furriers”), Selari (“Saddlers”) or Bacani (“Grocers”).
-The trade center was in its hay days a bustling, colorful Balkan place, with merchants shouting out loud, praising their commodities and trying to attract customers.
+The trade center was in its hay days a bustling, colorful Balkan place, with merchants shouting out loud, praising their wares and trying to attract customers.

 Earthquakes and fires have affected the area several times, culminating in the catastrophic Great Fire of 1847, and this explains why most buildings that are still standing today only date back to the mid-19th century.
 Each time, the old neighbourhood recovered and grew even more prosperous than before, as is now hopefully happening once again.

 A good starting point for visiting the area is the small Square next to the Old Court Church where some of the Old Town landmarks lie.
 Unfortunately, except for a few 17th and 18th century walls and vaults, there is not much left to see of the Princely Court, which housed the Wallachian Princes for 400 years.
 The Court, which included the palace, the church, princely chancelleries, reception halls and famous gardens, stretched over a much larger area.
 After being repeatedly enlarged, modified and fortified, the Princely Palace was abandoned and fell into ruin, before being divided into plots and auctioned in 1798.
 Some of the buildings in its immediate vicinity later rose on its very foundations.